Medical Reserve Corps

 Marion County Medical Reserve Corps

-The Florida Medical Reserve Corps network was established to effectively facilitate the use of private volunteers in Man in a wheelchair with a nurseemergency response.
+The Florida Medical Reserve Corps (MRC) network helps facilitate the use of private volunteers in emergency response.

 The Medical Reserve Corps is a national volunteer program established after 9/11 by the U.S. Surgeon General.
-The MRC is dedicated to the pre-identification, advance preparation and credentialing of local health professionals to respond in large-scale medical or public health emergencies such as natural disasters, disease pandemics or acts of terrorism.
+The MRC is dedicated to the pre-identification, advance preparation, and credentialing of local health professionals.
+The MRC helps response in large-scale medical or public health emergencies such as natural disasters, disease pandemics, or acts of terrorism.

-The Florida Department of Health in Marion County manages the Marion County Medical Reserve Corps.
-Medical and non-medical volunteers are trained to be ready to respond to community health emergencies in a structured way.
+The Florida Department of Health in Marion County manages the Medical Reserve Corps.
+Medical and non-medical volunteers are trained and ready to respond.
 Volunteers serve alongside public health and emergency services professionals.
-They support special needs shelters, help in mass-dispensing of medication and vaccinations, aid disease outbreak investigations, and help in many other ways.
+They support special needs shelters, help in mass-dispensing of medication and immunizations, aid disease outbreak investigations, and help in many other ways.

 Where do I register for the Medical Reserve Corps?